-If you think you've got a handle on the approximately nine month process that occurs after an egg and a sperm meet up, then why don't you test your knowledge?
+If you were told that a stork brought babies to nice ladies, then this is not the quiz for you.
+But if you think you've got a handle on the approximately nine month process that occurs after an egg and a sperm meet up, then why don't you test your knowledge?

 Question 1 of 10

 Question 2 of 10

 In cases of infertility, the problem lies with the female about 80 percent of the time.